 Remember just setting a SMART goal is not enough, you must have a proper action plan and a way to measure your progress.
 Like a visual pipeline and a sales automation tool that can help you easily see the progress you have made and automate your sales process.

-There are amazing tools that offer you such amazing pipeline features like Zixflow which offers a customizable easy-to-use drag-and-drop visual pipeline that is specific to your industry and an efficient sales automation tool.
+There are amazing sales tools offering pipeline management features like Zixflow which offers a customizable easy-to-use drag-and-drop visual pipeline that is specific to your industry and an efficient sales automation tool.

 Now that you understand what sales goals are, why you should have sales goals, and how to create Smart sales goals let me give a few examples of SMART sales goals that can help you set and achieve aspirational targets

-Revenue goals focus on increasing the gross or net profits of your company.
+Revenue goals focus on increasing the gross or net profits of your company, which are reflected in the company's income statement.
 These goals can be set for the whole organization or individual sales reps with varied time frames.

 A few examples are: